-CONTENT (iii) curriculum vitae; (iv) résumé; and, portfolio. (v) (b) Follow-up letters for each of the following conditions: (i) no reply received to application; acceptance of job; and, (ii) (iii) non-acceptance of job. prepare other types of letters; Prepare various types of letters resignation from job; (a) (b) application for leave; (c) application for vacation; and, (d) acknowledgement. explain factors to be considered Factors to be considered: when preparing for a job interview; and, (a) selection of attire; (b) deportment; (c) research on organization; (d) types of questions that may be asked by the interviewer and the interviewee; and, Portfolio; evidence of qualifications. (e)

-Knowledge of the work environment:

-- labour laws; and, (a) - culture of school vs. organization. (b)
+Students should be able to: (iii) curriculum vitae; (iv) résumé; and, portfolio. (v) (b) Follow-up letters for each of the following conditions: (i) no reply received to application; acceptance of job; and, (ii) (iii) non-acceptance of job.
+4. prepare other types of letters; Prepare various types of letters resignation from job; (a) (b) application for leave; (c) application for vacation; and, (d) acknowledgement.
+5. explain factors to be considered Factors to be considered: when preparing for a job interview; and, (a) selection of attire; (b) deportment; (c) research on organization; (d) types of questions that may be asked by the interviewer and the interviewee; and, Portfolio; evidence of qualifications. (e) 6. demonstrate knowledge of the Knowledge of the work environment: requirements of the work environment. labour laws; and, (a) culture of school vs. organization. (b)